-The maximum annual volume has been calculated from the canopy area, which for this orchard (given the topographic and existing building constraints) is 83% of the Total Orchard Area or 24 ha2.
-The maximum annual volume has been calculated on the basis of 400 mm/annum, which is consistent with the Council Officers' recommendation in the MWWUG Hearing.
+The maximum annual volume has been calculated from the canopy area of 20 ha and 40 ha for Property 1 and 2, respectively.
+The maximum annual volume has been calculated on the basis of 400 mm/annum (or 4,000 m3/ha/annum canopy area), which is consistent with the Council Officers' recommendation in the MWWUG Hearing.
 This irrigation requirement is adequate to meet up to a 1 in 10 years drought requirement (3.1.4).